5 Must-Have Efile Bits for Soft Gel Users

 The Nail Labo Yellow Silicone Bit.

-Now this bit is my absolute favorite for prepping the natural nail for gel base application.
-It is no where near as abrasive as a sanding band, all you have to do is tickle it on the surface to remove the natural’s nail shine.
+This bit is my absolute favorite for prepping the natural nail for gel base application.
+It is nowhere near as abrasive as a sanding band, all you have to do is tickle on the surface to remove the natural nail shine.

 Favorite Bit #4

-And if you get them here you totally have options as far as what shape you’re most comfortable with,
+If you get them here you have options as far as what shape you’re most comfortable with.

-I’ve owned 3 different ceramic shaping bits from enailcouture, the regular barrel, the smooth top barrel and the flame pink bit.
-And I personally think I favour the flat one, but not by alot.
+I’ve owned 3 different ceramic shaping bits from Enailcouture, the regular barrel, the smooth top barrel, and the flame pink bit.
+I think I favor the flat one, but not by a lot.

 Now, can you use anything else to shape your soft gel nail overlays?
-Sure, but usually I find carbides or titanium bits to be too abrasive for the type of touch-up shaping you need with soft gel nails.
+Sure, but carbide or titanium bits are usually too abrasive for the type of touch-up shaping you need with soft gel nails.

-And on that note also it is important for you to know that ceramic bits do typically last a little bit less than carbides, but I personally do not mind because for me they are the perfect grit/ texture for touching up my soft gel nail overlays.
-And even though with regular use they last only about 3-6 months because I use them for touch ups primarily, they have lasted me a year to 2 years istead.
+On that note, you need to know that ceramic bits do typically last a little bit less than carbides.
+I do not mind because for me they are the perfect grit/ texture for touching up my soft gel nail overlays, very gentle.

-I do think they are great for removing soft gel products fully also, but if you do use them for this purpose just know that at max you’ll get 6 months use out of it before you wear it out and it starts creating more heat than usual on your clients.
+Ceramic bits are great for removing soft gel products completely, just know that if you use them for this purpose at max you’ll get 6 months of use out of it before you wear it out and it starts creating more heat than usual on your clients.

 Favorite Bit #5

-Now this bit just recently launched, and one of the reasons it is now my go to for removals is because it replaced the work of 2 bits for me.
+This one is my new favorite for removal.
+This bit just recently launched, one of the reasons it is now my go-to for removals is because it replaced the work of 2 bits.

-Prior to using this bit I was using the Erica’s piranha to remove most of my soft gel applications, It was super quick and effective, but because I don’t do soak offs I would then transition into one of the aforementioned ceramic bits by enailcouture, so that I could make a super safe and gentle contact with the nail.
+Before using this bit I was using Erica’s Piranha Flame to remove most of my soft gel applications.
+This bit was super quick and effective; however, because I don’t do soak-offs, I would then transition into one of the aforementioned ceramic bits, so that I could make super safe and gentle contact with the nail.

 With the new Erica’s Safety Smooth Top Tapered Barrel, I no longer need 2 bits to do the work of one.

-Remember that I post videos on Japanese gel and solopreneurship in the nail industry and if you enjoyed this video, do subscribe and hit the bell icon to be notified as soon as my next video is published.
+Remember that I post on Japanese gel and solopreneurship in the nail industry and if you enjoyed this topic, subscribe to be notified as soon as my next topic is published.

-Thank you for watching and I’ll see you next week.
+Thank you for reading and I’ll see you next week.